 - Remind your student that unprotected sexual activity can lead to contracting an STI

-- Tell your student that as many as 50% of new cases of STIs occur in people between the ages of 15 and 24*
+- Share with your student that as many as 50% of new cases of STIs occur in people between the ages of 15 and 24*

-- Tell your student that many STIs do not have symptoms, so students should be tested for STIs regularly (this can be done at University Health Services)
+- Share with your student that many STIs do not have symptoms, so students should be tested for STIs regularly (this can be done at University Health Services)

-- Tell your student that a new vaccine (Gardasil) is now available to prevent Human Papilloma Virus (HPV) and it is available at the University Health Services
+- Share with your student that a new vaccine (Gardasil) is now available to prevent Human Papilloma Virus (HPV) and it is available at the University Health Services

 “I heard that they give out free condoms at the University Health Services on campus.